InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 -   Dynamic **volumes** for MySQL data the stack's media
 -   Numerous **secrets**

-There are other objects (like Pods/Jobs for the  loader and probe but the above represent the significant (visible) items.
+There are other objects (like Pods/Jobs for the loader and probe) but the above represents the significant (visible) items.

 To create and deploy a new project there are number of steps to satisfy: -